Approximate Integrals Over Bounded Volumes with Smooth Boundaries: Test Examples

-Finally, the algorithm was also applied to a test integrand featuring a steep and localized gradient.
+Finally, the algorithm was applied to a test integrand featuring a steep and localized gradient.
 The test integrand was

-which has a steep gradient near the origin.
-Figures \ref{fig:Bounded_Volume_Quadrature_Error_f4_1} and \ref{fig:Bounded_Volume_Quadrature_Error_f4_2} illustrates that even with the steep and localized gradient the algorithm can perform with accuracy $O(h^m)$.
+which has a steep gradient near the plane $z=0$.
+The power series for this function has the form

+which has terms, for $\zeta$ large enough, that grow for any fixed choice of $z>0$.
+Therefore, even when capturing the terms of the power series up to order $m$ exactly (by including trivariate polynomials up to order $m$ in \eqref{eq:rbf_interpolant}), the accuracy of the approximation depends on how well the RBF basis can approximate the remainder of the power series.
+Figure \ref{fig:Bounded_Volume_Quadrature_Error_f3} illustrates this with the error decaying at roughly the same rate (slightly less than $O(\Delta^{3})$ since $\Delta\sim N^{-1/3}$) regardless of the included polynomial order.
 The numerical tests in \cite{JAR2020} suggest that node sets capturing the rapid change in the integrand can significantly improve the performance of the algorithm.